Last updated on June 2, 2026

-Tokens come in all shapes and sizes in Magic – part of the fun of playing MTG on paper is that we can use all sorts of cool trinkets to represent them, from dice to sleeves to pretty much anything you can think of that happens to fit onto a playmat in large numbers.
+Tokens come in all shapes and sizes in Magic; part of the fun of playing paper MTG is that we can use all sorts of cool trinkets to represent them, from dice to sleeves to pretty much anything you can think of that happens to fit onto a playmat in large numbers.

-But, of course, you have to put those tokens in play first.
-And since we can't include them in our decks, we need cards for doing so: token generators.
-A type of MTG card that Wizards of the Coast is really happy to print, there are well over a couple thousand token generators when you consider all colors, and about 300 of them are pitch-black.
+But of course, you have to put those tokens in play first.
+And since we can't include them in our decks, we need token generators to do so.
+A type of MTG card that Wizards of the Coast is really happy to print, there are well over a couple thousand token generators when you consider all colors, and hundreds of them are pitch-black.

 Let's shed some light on that group and find out which are the best black token generators in MTG.